Scientific Network on Female Sexual Health and Cancer

 - Practice or Program Report abstracts: Objectives, Description/Procedures, Clinical Results/Relevance, and Conclusions

-- Authors and Affiliations: Please include authors in their proper order, followed by their affiliation.
-Please include only the major affiliation; do not include department or center names unless that is the primary affiliation.
+- Authors and Affiliations: Please include authors in their proper order, followed by their degree and affiliation (institution name, city, state).
+Please include only the major affiliation (institution name); do not include department or center names unless that is the primary affiliation.

-- Relevance: Study or program is scientifically and/or clinically relevant to female sexual health.
+- Relevance: Study or program is scientifically and/or clinically relevant to female sexual health after cancer.

-- Impact: Study or program will contribute to practice improvement in the field of female sexual health and cancer (including at-risk populations).
+- Impact: Study or program is significant and will contribute to improvements in the field of female sexual health and cancer (including at-risk populations).

 - Method & Analysis: Methods are appropriate to the stated objectives; data are presented accurately and represent the stated conclusions.